tmr4/T41_SDR/README.md

 * feature/menu - SDR.1 with option to select top line menu functionality (similar to T41EEE) or retain full screen menu (SDTVer049.2K).

+* feature/infoBoxCons - consolidates all information box functions into separate code and header files.
+Addes info box item structure to facilitate creation and updating of info box.

+  * also removes some unused functions and some cleanup

 ## Previous changes

 * previous dev/v0.1 changes